-Welcome to Decoded, a series that deciphers the intricacies of different corners of the UK performance landscape.
+Welcome to Decoded, a series that deciphers different corners of the UK performance landscape.
 This week, Backstage examines Europe’s largest media company and pay-TV broadcaster.
 One of the early pioneers of UK subscription TV, it’s now becoming a major global player in high-quality television drama.
 We look at why that is and how you can get involved.

 Don’t Say: “What a rip off.
 Netflix is so much cheaper…”

 Do Say: “Sky isn’t just about football.
 It’s an aspiring production powerhouse with global ambition.”

 Sky is one of the big beasts of British broadcasting after the BBC, ITV, and Channel 4 – but unlike those channels, if you want to watch Sky you have to pay a monthly charge.
 Formed in 1990 by media disruptor Rupert Murdoch, the company has gone on to become Europe’s largest media company and pay-TV broadcaster.
 It’s now owned by US conglomerate Comcast after Murdoch was bought out in 2018 – ending three decades of ownership.